gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 1. And just good measure this was simulated, to make sure the response is as expected.

     {{% figure src="low-pass-sallen-key-chebyshev-3db/response.png" width="700px" caption="Simulated response of the design example (2nd-order 3dB Chebyshev Sallen-Key low-pass filter with a cutoff frequency of 1kHz) above." %}}

+### Dependence On Op-Amp Output Impedance

+A Sallen-Key filter is strongly dependent on the op-amp having a low output impedance.
+A op-amp's output impedance increases with increasing frequency, thus the performance of the Sallen-Key begins to suffer around the 50-500kHz range.

+This can be seen in the following bode plot for a 2nd-order low-pass Sallen-Key filter, with a cutoff frequecy `\(f_c\)` of 1kHz:

+TODO: Add plot

 ## Voltage-Controlled Voltage-Source (VCVS) Filters